wenbobuaa/pykit/mysqlutil/README.md

 -   `table`:
     is the name of the table which dump data from.
 A string.
 -   `path_dump_to`:
     is the path which dump data to.
 A list or tuple of strings, like: `['/tmp', 'table.sql']`.
+Or a string, like `'/tmp/table.sql'`.
 -   `dump_exec`:
-    id the path where `mysqldump` is.
-A list or tuple of string, like: `['/usr', 'bin', 'mysqldump']`.
+    is the path where `mysqldump` is.
+A list or tuple of strings, like:
+    `['/usr', 'bin', 'mysqldump']`.
+Or a string, like `'/usr/bin/mysqldump'`.
 -   `start`:
     is the beginning boundary of the condition range, a list or tuple of string.
 -   `end`: